mattwatson/kongolo-gym/README.md

 dotnet run src/KongoloGym
 ```

-After the application has started visit [http://localhost:5000](http://localhost:5000) in your preferred browser.#konogolo-gym
+After the application has started visit [http://localhost:5000](http://localhost:5000) in your preferred browser.